 4 Days in Rome Itinerary: Travel & Sightseeing Guide

 There is a reason why Rome is one of the most famous and traveled cities in Europe.
 Visitors love the mixture of old culture with the fantastic Italian cuisine: It feels like walking through an outdoor museum and with every step you take, you can follow a path of culture and history.
-Above all, you are going to get spoiled with fantastic photo motives, world famous sights and all this is topped with the delicious Italian cuisine.
+Above all, you are going to get spoiled with fantastic photo motives, world-famous sights and all this is topped with the delicious Italian cuisine.
 There are so many things to do in Rome and that’s why it can be a bit confusing how to plan a trip.
 This Rome itinerary is designed to give you some ideas for what to do in 4 days in Rome and about the best places to visit.

 Honestly, no trip to Italy is complete without checking out Rome.
 So, let’s explore the Eternal City!
 Here is our perfect Rome in 4 days itinerary: